 How is ADEM caused?

-Although the exact cause of Acute Disseminated Encephalomyelitis is not definitively known, many experience the onset of symptoms in association with a viral or bacterial infection, or vaccination.
-The immune system can mistake healthy cells for a foreign threat, and the autoimmune response results in damage to the myelin sheath covering nerves within the central nervous system.
-Because of the immune system’s behavior, ADEM is believed to be an autoimmune disorder.
+Although the exact cause of Acute Disseminated Encephalomyelitis is not definitively known, many experience the onset of symptoms following a viral or bacterial infection, or vaccination.
+The immune system can mistake healthy cells for a foreign threat, and the immune system’s response results in damage to the myelin sheath covering nerves within the central nervous system.
+Because of the immune system’s behavior aberrant, ADEM is believed to be an autoimmune disorder.

 ADEM can occur at any age, although most often it presents in children and affects males slightly more often than females.
 People can be affected around the world in all ethnic groups, and cases appear more often in winter and spring.

 What symptoms are associated with ADEM?

 The symptoms of ADEM can vary depending on the where damage occurs within the central nervous system.
 The onset of ADEM is generally rapid and intense, and typically begins with encephalitis-like symptoms that can be either mild (i.e. fever, fatigue, headache) or severe (seizures, coma).
 The affected individual also experiences neurological symptoms, which can include weakness (sometimes to the point of paralysis), confusion, drowsiness, vision problems, and tingling or numbness.